Myanmar junta to pardon over 800 prisoners | DW | 12.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The junta has been heavily criticized for its brutal crackdown on anti-coup protesters in Myanmar — although it is not clear if the protesters are among those who will be released.
+The junta has been heavily criticized for its brutal crackdown on anti-coup protesters in Myanmar.
+It's not clear if the protesters are among those who will be released.

-Thousands of people have be arrested during protests against Myanmar's military coup over the past year
+Thousands of people have been arrested during protests against Myanmar's military coup over the past year

-Myanmar's military rulers celebrated the country's Union Day on Saturday with a military parade and the announcement that over 800 prisoners would be freed from prison.
+Myanmar's military rulers celebrated the country's Union Day on Saturday with a military parade and the announcement that more than 800 prisoners would be freed from prison.

 It was not immediately clear whether anti-coup protesters would be among those released under the amnesty program, although it is unlikely.
 Pardons are traditional on major holidays